denniscollective/Resume/README.md

     "end_date": "2012-01-07",
     "title": "Chief Magical Officer",
     "skills": "[:tech_lead, :scaling_rails, :lean_startuping, :javascript_superstardom, :fire_fighting]",
+    "description": "
-    "description": "Diaspora is a distributed open source social network.
+      Diaspora is a distributed open source social network.
 On joining the core team was burdened with a heavy operations cost, which was holding back development from being able to scale the platform effectively.
       Through a separation of client and server side applications, server throughput was increased by an order of magnitude.
 Development of the client as a Javascript Application (Backbone) allowed us to